-Surface RT, Surface Pro, Windows 8 and Windows RT are all the rage nowadays from Microsoft.
+Surface RT, Surface Pro, Windows 8 and RT are all the rage nowadays from Microsoft.
 Here’s all you need to know about these product launches.

 First things first – WHY do you need Windows 8?

-Windows 8 will be launched on October 25th.
+It will be launched on October 25th.
 This was confirmed a few days ago when Microsoft began sending out invites for the launch event.
 General availability for the OS will be on October 26th in four different editions:

-Along with Windows 8 launch on 25th Oct, Microsoft will also launch its highly anticipated Surface tablet as confirmed by the invites sent out by Microsoft for a special “Surface Reception” event.
+Along with its launch on 25th Oct, Microsoft will also launch its highly anticipated Surface tablet as confirmed by the invites sent out by Microsoft for a special “Surface Reception” event.
 Microsoft Surface tablets would come in two versions, Surface RT (ARM based) and Surface Pro (Intel based).
 Though there are no official words on Surface tablets pricing but Company CEO Steve Ballmer had hinted at price range between $300-$800.

-October 25th will be one of the most important days in Microsoft’s history.Unlike Windows 7, which was not a major update compared to Vista, Windows 8 is set to change how we use our computers and tablets in terms of both interface and functionality of its iconic operating system.
+October 25th will be one of the most important days in Microsoft’s history.
+Windows 8 is set to change how we use our computers and tablets in terms of both interface and functionality of its iconic operating system.